jurepustos/master-theorem/README.md

-# Bachman-Landau notation and the Master themorem for divide-and-conquer recurrences
+# Bachman-Landau notation and the Master theorem for divide-and-conquer recurrences

 This is a formalization project for the Formalized Mathematics and Proof Assistants course at UL FMF by Andrej Bauer.
-It defines and and proves basic properties of the main part of the Bachman-Landau family of notations (Big O etc.)The Master theorem for divide-and-conquer recurrences is also formally proved, with both upper and lower bounds.
+It defines and and proves basic properties of the main part of the Bachman-Landau family of notations (Big O etc.).
+The Master theorem for divide-and-conquer recurrences is also formally proved, with both upper and lower bounds.
 We only deal with the case of recurrences of functions on natural numbers.